 Why Live in Will-O-Way

-Will-O-Way in Naperville, IL, is a residential neighborhood located 28 miles west of Chicago, known for its proximity to the DuPage River and downtown Naperville.
-The area features a variety of housing options, including single-family homes, condos, and townhouses, with many properties dating from the 1960s to the 1980s.
-The neighborhood is home to highly rated schools in District 203, including Elmwood Elementary School, Lincoln Junior High School, and Naperville Central High School, which offers a wide range of extracurricular activities.
-Will-O-Way Park and Will-O-Way Commons Park provide residents with amenities such as basketball courts, baseball fields, playgrounds, and access to the West Branch of the DuPage River Trail.
-For shopping, residents have convenient access to Jewel-Osco and Patel Brothers, while dining options include Gemato’s Wood Pit BBQ and Honest, a vegetarian Indian restaurant.
-The Fox Valley Mall, located 2 miles west, offers additional shopping opportunities.
-The neighborhood is bordered by US Route 34, facilitating commutes to downtown Chicago, and is 30 miles from O’Hare International Airport.
+Will-O-Way is a residential neighborhood in Naperville, located 28 miles west of Chicago, and is in close proximity to the DuPage River and downtown Naperville.
+The area has a variety of housing options, including single-family homes, condos and townhouses, with many properties built in the 1960s and 1980s.
+Students attend highly rated schools in District 203, including Elmwood Elementary School, Lincoln Junior High School and Naperville Central High School, which offers a wide range of extracurricular activities.
+Will-O-Way Park and Will-O-Way Commons Park offer residents amenities such as basketball courts, baseball fields, playgrounds, and access to the West Branch of the DuPage River Trail.
+Residents buy groceries from Jewel-Osco and Patel Brothers, while dining options include Gemato’s Wood Pit BBQ and Honest, a vegetarian Indian restaurant.
+The Fox Valley Mall, located 2 miles west, has major retailers.
+U.S. Route 34 leads to downtown Chicago.
+O’Hare International Airport is about 30 miles away.
 Edward Hospital is just 2 miles north, ensuring nearby medical care.
-Local events include the annual Saint Patrick’s Day Parade, and recreational activities are available at the Springbrook Golf Course, 3 miles south.
-The neighborhood is considered safer than the national average, contributing to its appeal for families and retirees alike.
+Local events include the annual Saint Patrick’s Day Parade, one of Naperville’s largest celebrations.
+Springbrook Golf Course, 3 miles south, is a well-rated course.

 Frequently Asked Questions